eddienubes/audio-classification/README.md

 - Run python3 src/main.py from the root working directory.
 - If you want to create a new dataset file, rename or remove the just created one.

-analysis jupyter filter contains importance observations graphs etc.
+analysis jupyter filter contains important observations graphs etc.